Excursions

 Ski Equipment

-Use this link to access Telluride Sports and reserve your ski equipment.
 On the left side of the page, enter the dates you want to ski, then select Telluride Sports Peaks Resort as the branch.
 Select the package you want, then enter your personal information, confirm and complete your order.

 Note: if you are planning to ski both days, you have the option of valeting your skis with Telluride Sports.

-Telluride Excursions
+Outdoor Excursions

 Explore on your own!

 Firecracker Hill in Telluride Town Park is a local favorite for sledding.
-For a more thrilling experience, book a snowmobile tour that takes you through snowy backcountry trails, providing breathtaking views of the surrounding mountains
+For a more thrilling experience, book a snowmobile tour that takes you through backcountry trails, providing views of the surrounding mountains

 Take a scenic gondola ride offering breathtaking views of the San Juan Mountains.
 This free ride connects Telluride with Mountain Village and operates until midnight, providing both daytime panoramas and nighttime stargazing opportunities.